NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 - That the defect existed in the product if the action was against the manufacturer at the time the product left the manufacturer’s control and possession.
 If the action is against the retailer (in this case the medic), the plaintiff must be able to prove beyond reasonable doubt that the product was defective at the point of use or consumption at the time it left the retailer’s possession or control.

 - That the defect caused unreasonable danger (under Section 36) to him

 When medical devices are manufactured or marketed defectively, there could be another person who has already sustained similar injuries.
 It is thus important to seek help from a personal injury attorney to see if there is a class action lawsuit already initiated with similar injuries.

 Potential Defendants Defective Product Claims Involving Medical Devices

 When filing a lawsuit for involving defective medical devices, it is important to include all potential defendants in your claim.
-A personal injury Attorney in OKC should be able to help you identify every person or entity involved in the chain of distribution of the defective medical devices.
+A product liability attorney Oklahoma city should be able to help you identify every person or entity involved in the chain of distribution of the defective medical devices.
 The following forms of people or entities that might be liable for the defective device

 Manufacturer: Mostly entities involved with the technical development of the new medical device that caused harm to the defendant.